State House subcommittee approves new legalized gambling constitutional amendment

 As introduced in January, the constitutional amendment was limited to casinos.
 A portion of the proceeds was to go toward the lottery-funded HOPE Scholarships program.

-The new version of the measure not only would broaden legalized gambling to horse racing and sports betting.
+The new version of the measure would broaden legalized gambling to also include horse racing and sports betting.

 Instead of going to HOPE, the state’s share of the proceeds from casinos and horseracing would be dedicated to health care, while the sports betting proceeds would go toward needs-based scholarships.